Unboxed-Software/solana-course/content/non-transferable-token.md

 objectives:
  - Create non-transferable token
  - Mint a non-transferable token
- - Try transfer of the non-transferable token
+ - Attempt to transfer the non-transferable token
 ---

 # Summary